Aayush786-21/Devops_Butler/README.md

 *   **🌐 Beautiful Web UI:** Modern, responsive interface with real-time deployment status and logs.
 *   **📡 Real-time Logging:** Uses WebSockets to stream live, color-coded logs directly to you as the pipeline runs.
 *   **🔄 Automatic Reverse Proxy:** Integrates with Nginx to automatically configure a reverse proxy for each deployed application.
-*   **🎯 Pretty Local URLs:** Makes your deployed applications accessible via clean, predictable URLs like `http://project-name.localhost:8888`.
+*   **🎯 Pretty Local URLs:** Makes your deployed applications accessible via clean, predictable URLs like `http://project-name.localhost`.
 *   **⚡ Idempotent Deployments:** Automatically cleans up previous deployments before creating new ones.

+## ⚠️ Current Limitations

+*   **Repository Structure:** Currently only supports repositories with Dockerfile or docker-compose.yml files in the root directory.
+Subfolder detection for Docker configurations is not yet implemented.
+*   **Complex Multi-Service:** While Docker Compose is supported, complex multi-service setups with dependencies may work better with the Dockerfile approach.
+*   **GitHub OAuth:** Requires proper GitHub OAuth app configuration for full functionality.

 ## 🛠️ Tech Stack